concord-consortium/collaborative-learning/docs/cms.md

 A possible fix would be to delay the call to `retrieveLocalBackup` until `loadEntry` has either completed successfully or it was not successful at finding an entry.
 This way it would not be possible for `loadEntry` to come in later and replace the entry.

 A useful way to confirm this behavior is to add console logs in ClueControl when the component is initialized and when when it is rendered and when it calls the CMS's onChange.
+It is also useful to look at the contents of the CMS's backup.
+That can be found in the browser Developer tools: `Application/IndexDB/localforage/keyvaluepairs`.
+In this database search for keys starting with `backup`.

 # Wishlist